Pye (electronics company): Decline and sale

 In the early 1970s, Sony and Hitachi launched UK colour televisions that cost less than £200.
 Domestic manufacturers attempted to compete, but were handicapped by outdated manufacturing techniques and an inflexible workforce.
-Pye found themselves with high stocks and low cash flow at a time when industrial relations were poor, the low-growth economy of the time and limited scope for reducing costs.
+Pye found themselves with high stocks and low cash flow at a time of poor industrial relations, a low-growth economy and limited scope for reducing costs.
 The Pye group of companies was bought outright by Philips in 1976.
 The Lowestoft factory was subsequently sold to Sanyo and Philips moved the manufacture of Pye televisions to Singapore.

 Prior to the manufacturing offshoring, the company produced a range of televisions branded 'Pye Chelsea'.
-The range were teak-clad with stainless steel 'feet' and sported three large channel selectors.
-Whilst unsuitable for the reception of the forthcoming Channel 4, the equipment would operate through early video recorders, machines with larger channel capability.
+The range were teak-clad with stainless steel 'feet'.
 The Chelsea range were popular with TV rental companies such as Radio Rentals, Rumbelows and Wigfalls.
 Maintenance of these sets continued well into the 1980s, with the northern rental chain Wigfalls being the last to withdraw them in 1988.

 In 1979 Pye were implicated in an episode of Granada's World in Action in relation to the sale of UHF and VHF radios as well as telephone intercept equipment which was used by the Ugandan Public Safety Unit, the secret police of Idi Amin's rule responsible for killing perhaps several hundred thousand Ugandans.
 Pye had been supplying Uganda through Wilken Telecommunications, its East Africa distributor.

-The Pye brand enjoyed a short-lived renaissance in audio equipment (known as music centres) during the 1970s, and in the late 1980s with televisions, gaining something of a cult status among college students at the time.
+The Pye brand enjoyed a short-lived renaissance in audio equipment (known as music centres) during the 1970s, and in the late 1980s with televisions and Video 2000 video recorders.
+The brand later appeared on DVD recorders.

-In recent years the Pye brand has enjoyed a resurgence on the UK market, with domestic products including DVD recorders.
-The Pye brand is one of a handful surviving today from the early domestic electronics era that dates to before World War II.

-In 2022 it appears that the Pye brand and symbol has been purchased by broadcast audio manufacturer Alice Ltd.
+Since 2021, the Pye brand and symbol has been owned by manufacturer Alice Ltd.